Seniors spend a lot on prescription drugs

 Some states have programs that provide extra help paying for prescription medications.

-It’s worth the time to investigate if your senior’s drug costs are high relative to their income – they may qualify.
-Find out if your state offers extra help paying for prescriptions.
+It’s worth the time to investigate if your older adult’s drug costs are high relative to their income – they may qualify.

 6. Get help from the drug manufacturer